Major in Information Technology or Supply Chain Management: The Time is Right

 - systems developers,

 These new roles work with other business units to identify requirements and help translate them into tangible project deliverables, or improve the security and efficiency of existing networks.

 Opportunities in operations and supply chain management continue to be strong.
 New graduates enter the rapidly growing areas of:

 - production and inventory planning for local and regional organizations.

 Not just an area for manufacturing, operations tools and techniques are needed anywhere processes and materials flow through an organization.
 Employers include hospitals, wholesale or retail distributors, government entities and manufacturing of many varieties.

 About Our Faculty and Curriculum

 The IT-SCM faculty stays current in their fields through research, contact with peers and regular interaction with the business community.
-They incorporate examples from real life, include speakers and cases that enhance the learning process, and incorporate service-oriented projects where appropriate.
-Community outreach is emphasized through student projects and internships, teach teaching, and professional instructors.
+They utilize examples from real life by including guest speakers in class and use cases that enhance the learning process as well as incorporate service-oriented projects where appropriate.
+Community outreach is emphasized through student projects, internships and professional instructors.

-Check out details on our programs on this site, or contact us for an advising appointment.
-Each of these majors will lead to a challenging and stimulating career, and allow ample room for specialization into areas you find most interesting.
-We also welcome returning students who find they need a knowledge update, or seek a second degree in one of our fields.
+Check out details on Majors and Minors page for more information.
+Each of these majors will lead to a challenging and stimulating career and allow ample room for specialization into areas you find most interesting.
+We also welcome returning students who find they need a knowledge update, or who want to seek a second degree in one of our fields.

-For further information, please contact us at: firstname.lastname@example.org, call 208-426-1181, or visit the Micron Business and Economics Building, Room 3248.
+For further information, please contact us by email at firstname.lastname@example.org, call (208) 426-1181, or visit the Micron Business and Economics Building, Room 3248.
 Let us know how we can help you succeed in your academic endeavors!